disease-maps/disease-maps.github.io/pages/projects/vignette_5.md

 ### 2. Preparing the data-containing file for integration

 #### 2.1.
 Normalize FCH values to the [-1,1] range by truncating the FCH value to a maximum and minimum of, respectively, 3 and -3.
-Use your prefered method to do that, but, if you prefer, we offer you here a Python-based normalizer that will create the normalized version of data ([Download here](/pages/projects/minerva_normalize.zip)) as well as the file ready to be uploaded in the map.
+Use your prefered method to do that, but, if you prefer, we offer you here a Python-based normalizer script that will create the normalized version of data ([Download it here](/pages/projects/minerva_normalize.zip)) as well as the file ready to be uploaded in the map.

 ##### 2.1.1.
 Install Python 3 in your operational system (Latest stable version for the latest versions of operation systems: [Windows](https://www.python.org/ftp/python/3.13.5/python-3.13.5-amd64.exe) or [MacOS](https://www.python.org/ftp/python/3.13.5/python-3.13.5-macos11.pkg)).
 ##### 2.1.2.
-After downloading the above zip file, unzip it in your local computer in your fold of preference.
+After downloading the above zip file, unzip it in your local computer in your folder of preference.
 You see a python file named "minerva_normalize.py"
 ##### 2.1.3.
 In Windows, just double-click the file; in Linux, right-click it and select "Run as a program".
 In MacOS, open the Terminal, go to the folder where the python file is located and type "python3 minerva_normalize.py".
 ##### 2.1.4.
 Regardless of the system, a small window equal or similar to the pictureb below will appear.
 Click "Select file to Normalize" and select the file "AD_proteome.tsv"